Valtellina Superiore

 Which is the Signature Grape of Valtellina Superiore?

 On the aromatic front, Nebbiolo from Valtellina Superiore is a symphony of sensations.
 Delicate floral notes of roses intertwine with red fruits like cherries and raspberries.
 As the wine evolves, it introduces more complex layers: hints of dried herbs, tar, leather, and often a characteristic note of anise or licorice.
 On the palate, the wine doesn't disappoint.
 While Nebbiolo is known for its robust tannins, in Valtellina Superiore, they are beautifully balanced by a bright acidity and a medium to full body.
-This balance allows the wine to age gracefully, deepening in complexity over time, transforming the bright fruit notes into more subdued, earthy flavors.
-The journey of Nebbiolo in a glass is a testament to the enduring legacy of Valtellina Superiore DOCG and the alchemy of its terroir.
+This balance allows the wine to age gracefully, deepening in complexity over time and transforming the bright fruit notes into more subdued, earthy flavors.
+The journey of Nebbiolo in a glass is a testament to the enduring legacy of Valtellina Superiore and the alchemy of its terroir.

 Which are the Most Common Wines of Valtellina Superiore?